holstt/tdf-live-tracker/README.md

 ### Production

-It is assumed that a webserver is already running in production and attached to an existing network named `nginx_reverse-proxy` (which the backend will also be attached in prod).
+In the docker production setup, it is assumed that a webserver is already running in production and attached to an existing network named `nginx_reverse-proxy`.
 As mentioned above, the `nginx` container in `docker-compose.override.yml` is only suitable for testing the Docker project in development.

 Let the external webserver serve the static files from the directory `./client/build` at the endpoint `/tdf` and proxy requests to the backend API service.
-Please refer to `./nginx/default.conf` for an example of how to configure this in nginx.
+Please refer to `./nginx/default.conf` (used in development) for an example of how to configure this in nginx.

 Set the `API_BASE_URL` environment variable to the public base URL from which the backend is served e.g. `https://api.example.com`.
 This is used by the React client to make requests to the backend API.